D. J. Lawlor: Construction and service

 The D.J.
 Lawlor, was built at North Weymouth, Massachusetts by Nathaniel Porter Keen.
 The D.J.
-Lawlor (No 3), was launched at Quincy Point in Quincy, Massachusetts on December 22, 1881 for Captain Abel F. Hayden.
+Lawlor (No 3), was launched at Quincy Point in Quincy, Massachusetts on December 22, 1881, for Captain Abel F. Hayden.
 She was the largest of her build and rig in the United States and noted for her seaworthiness and heavy weather performance.
 She was designed by Dennison J. Lawlor, for whom she was named.
 She took the place of the pilot-boat Gracie, that was sold to the Wilmington, Delaware pilots.

 On February 16, 1882, the D.J.
 Lawlor, took a trial trip at Battery Wharf in Boston, Massachusetts.
 The excursion went to Minot's Ledge Light, one mile offshore of the towns of Cohasset and Scituate, Massachusetts.

 The D.J.
-Lawlor, was registered as a pilot Schooner with the Record of American and Foreign Shipping, from 1883–1895.
+Lawlor, was registered as a pilot Schooner with the Record of American and Foreign Shipping, from 1883 to 1895.
 Her ship master was Abel F. Hayden; her owners were Abel F. Hayden, James H. Reid, and William V. Abbott; built in 1882 at North Weymouth, Massachusetts; and her hailing port was the Port of Boston.
 Her dimensions were 86 ft. in length; 22 ft. breadth of beam; 8.8 ft. depth of hold; and 75-tons Tonnage.